wayneshn/ls-help-center/automation/trigger.md

 <figure><img src="../.gitbook/img/trigger-types.png" alt=""><figcaption></figcaption></figure>

-**On edit triggers** include "Spreadsheet is edited", "A new row is inserted", and "A new column is inserted".&#x20;
+**Time-driven trigger** runs at a specified time.
+It can run once or run recursively, like every hour, every day, every week, or every month.

+The **Spreadsheet is edited** trigger runs when a spreadsheet is manually edited.

+A **Webhook** trigger runs when you have set up a [webhook](./add-connections//webhook.md) using Logic Sheet and a webhook response is received.

-**The form submission trigger** will run when your spreadsheet has received a form submission.
-This trigger will only work when you have connected a Google Form with a spreadsheet.&#x20;
+A **form response received** trigger runs when you have connected your spreadsheet with a Google From and a form response is received.

-**A webhook response is received:** Run when the spreadsheet has received a webhook response.
-To use this trigger, you need to set up a [webhook](add-connections/webhook.md).

 {% hint style="warning" %}
 Currently, you can only set up one automation with each one of the above-mentioned three types of triggers.
-For example, if you have created a "Spreadsheet is edited" trigger, which is a type of "On edit trigger" in one spreadsheet, you cannot create another on edit trigger, such as "A new row is inserted," in the same spreadsheet.
+For example, if you have created a "Spreadsheet is edited" trigger, which is a type of "On edit trigger" in one spreadsheet, you cannot create another on edit trigger.
+You may see the following error message if you create more than one triggers with the same type.

-A possible solution to this limit is our [Conditional action](actions/conditional-actions.md) feature.&#x20;
-{% endhint %}

-{% hint style="info" %}
-Please refer to the above hint box if you see the following error message:

 _`An error happened.
 Error message: Exception: This add-on has created too many time-based triggers in this document for this Google user account.`_

+A possible solution to this limit is our [Conditional action](actions/conditional-actions.md) feature.&#x20;
 {% endhint %}

 ### Sheet